dimitar-4/ms-project1-rcc/README.md

 * The inspiration for this project came from my own passion for all types of vehicles.
 * Akshat Garg (Mentor) - for the advices and feedback on my project.
-* Slack platform - for just being there with so many answers.
+* Slack platform for just being there with so many answers.
+* StackOverflow for helping solve problem like fixing my footer to be at the bottom on all types of devices:
+   * solution found in the first answer in [this page!](https://stackoverflow.com/questions/40853952/bootstrap-footer-at-the-bottom-of-the-page)